Issah721/simple-study-progress-tracker/Readme.md

 ## Features

-* Add new progress entries with an automatic timestamp.
+* Add new progress entries with an automatic timestamp and a category.
 * View all previously logged progress entries.
-* All entries are saved to a local text file (`progress.txt`).
+* All entries are saved in a structured format to a local JSON file (`progress.json`).

 ## Project Evolution